Drek282/PsychoStats/README.md

 This is, yet another, unofficial version of PsychoStats by Stormtrooper.
 Updated to work with PHP 5.3.0+ and MySQL 4.1.13+.

+***This repository is in the process of being split up into a base repository with submodules containing the support for individual games and mods.
+Stay tuned.***

 This version has been tested on PHP 7.4.11 and MariaDB 10.3.24 but it should work on any version of PHP and MySQL from 5.3.0 and 4.1.13, respectively, up to PHP 7.x.x.  ***This version of PsychoStats is not yet compatible with PHP 8.x.x.***

 Note that as of the release of version 3.2.7b on June 4, 2021, and specifically the change before that when the character encoding for the database was updated, if you do not drop and recreate your database, certain functionality will break.
 You are strongly advised not to run the new web front end on an old database created before those changes were implemented.